Social Media Made Costume Designers Stars. They’re Still Waiting To Reap The Rewards

 Advertisement

-Yet, as costume designers’ work is celebrated in public, they often don’t receive the acknowledgment they deserve behind the scenes.
+Yet, as costume designers’ work is celebrated in public, they often don’t receive the acknowledgement they deserve behind the scenes.

 In an industry plagued by pay inequity and gender bias, it’s no surprise that costume designers are victims of the same issues.
 “The majority of costume designers are women, and they are ignored,” says Perez, who’s worked as a costume designer on shows like The Mindy Project. “[The industry] thinking is, ‘Well, it's just shopping, my wife can do that.’”
 As a man working in a role dominated by women — the Costume Designers Guild is composed of nearly 90% women — Perez says he’s been previously paid more than his female counterparts: “It’s proof that it’s a gender thing.”